nicklafferty/craftycody/content/crafts/how-to-put-together-an-athleisure-look-that-vibes.md

 title = "How to put together an athleisure look that vibes"

 +++
-One night I was hit with inspiration and began to scour Pinterest for the perfect athleisure look.
+}>M?{<ook.
 I wanted leggings, crop tops, sweaters, shrug, sports bras, sneakers..._I wanted it all_.

-It all started with Blade Runner 2049.
+It all started with [Blade Runner 2049](https://www.imdb.com/title/tt1856101/).
+Joi is one of my favorite characters.
+She's absolutely adorable and if household holograms were a thing, I would want one of her too.
+One of her outfits 9039456708-